-In determining independence, factors considered include the preceding year's income tax returns of the student and/or his or his parents or legal guardian (an applicant must demonstrate sufficient income to prove independence)
+- The preceding year's income tax returns of the student and/or the student's parents or legal guardian (an applicant must demonstrate sufficient income to prove independence)

-NOTE: Native American students of certain tribal affiliations who are residents of Idaho, Montana, Oregon, or Washington can be classified as residents (for tuition purposes only) by submitting qualifying documents
+Note: Native American students of certain tribal affiliations who are residents of Idaho, Montana, Oregon, or Washington can be classified as residents (for tuition purposes only) by submitting qualifying documents.

 - Registration with the Selective Service in Washington a full year prior to application.